-3.4.3 Confectionery and sweet snack products are in the smallest standard single serve portion size available within the market and do not exceed 250kcal per serving or 100g: 1 point
+3.4.3 Confectionery and sweet snack products are in the smallest standard single serve portion size available within the market and do not exceed 250kcal

-Portion control is important because confectionery products are often high in sugar.
+Portion control is important because sweet snacks and confectionery products are often high in sugar.

-- " Fruit, nut and vegetable products with no added sugar are exempt from this standard. - " Specify only acceptable products in contracts or Approved Product Lists with your suppliers.
+- " Fruit, nut and vegetable products with no added sugar are exempt from this standard. - " Have a written procedure for purchasing incorporating this requirement. - " Specify only acceptable products in contracts or Approved Product Lists with your suppliers. - " Check the products with the supplier when ordering. - " Train staff to manually check products on delivery and when restocking snacks. - Copies of purchasing policies, contracts and product specifications are required to " demonstrate that you meet this standard.